Home/Operations/Capacity Planning

 Feature Delivery Capacity: -27% for 6-10 monthsUser-Facing Value: $0 from migration

-Hire the remaining 5 engineers, then extract services incrementally — one at a time, alongside product workClick to reveal →
+Hire the remaining 5 engineers, then extract services incrementally — one at a time, alongside product workClick →

 Correct.
 The 'strangler fig' pattern lets you extract microservices one at a time while continuing product delivery.
 With 20 engineers at 75% utilization, you can dedicate 2-3 engineers to gradual migration while maintaining full product velocity.
 Each extracted service is deployed and validated independently.
 It takes 9 months total but ZERO months of product work stoppage.